Houdini 22.0 Nodes Geometry nodes

 Determines the space within which sculpt edits will be applied at other frames.

 When a sculpt edit is captured, the per-point 3D displacements are relative to the geometry’s state at that frame.
-As such, when applying this deformation upon adjacent frames, you may want the 3D displacements to be transformed to achieve more consistent results.
+When applying this deformation upon adjacent frames, you may want the 3D displacements to be transformed to achieve more consistent results.

 Note

-No matter what reference frame you are using, when your playhead lies directly upon a Pose, its associated 3D displacement will remain untransformed.
+On any reference frame, if your playhead lies directly upon a Pose, its associated 3D displacement will remain untransformed.

 World Space